SaadKhaquan1211/BrowserAgent-MCP/README.md

 - Playwright → Controls a headless browser for automation

-- MCP-Agent → Provides an Agentic Framework for tool use
+- <a href= "https://github.com/lastmile-ai/mcp-agent" > MCP-Agent </a> → Provides an Agentic Framework for tool use.

 - OpenAI / Anthropic models → Understand and execute user commands